Map-A-Droid/MAD-docs/security.rst

 - :code:`madmin_port` is port 5000
 - :code:`ws_port` is 8080
 - :code:`mitmreceiver_port` is 8000
-- We wish to access the site at :code:`example.com/madmin`
+- We wish to access MADmin at :code:`example.com/madmin`
 - We wish to proxy the RGC traffic to :code:`example.com/rgc`
 - We wish to proxy the PogoDroid traffic to :code:`example.com/pd`
 - The FQDN (Domain) we are using is :code:`example.com`